christincha/OLC-Web/README.md

 	streamlit run main_page.py

-Open the link in your browser (Chrome is preferred) Make sure you follow the steps: (1) Project Manager -> (2) Cluster Map -> (3) Behavior Classification Map.
+Open the link in your browser (Chrome is preferred).

+Make sure you follow the steps: (1) Project Manager -> (2) Cluster Map -> (3) Behavior Classification Map.